 6. Roadblocks from Super Pro-rata Rights

 Pro-rata rights are a mainstay of early-stage rounds and generally are positive factors to include in term sheets.
 They provide an option (the right, but not an obligation) for initial investors to invest in future rounds in order to maintain their ownership percentage, which would otherwise be diluted.

-	This allows them to double-down on their winners, maintain a material percentage of ownership and reward their initial faith.
+This puts them at the front of the queue to double-down on their winners, maintain a material percentage of ownership and be rewarded for their initial faith.

-	Pro-rata rights also act as a catalyst for getting the ball rolling in new rounds and to cajole new investors to enter the fray.
+Pro-rata rights also act as a catalyst for getting the ball rolling in new rounds and to cajole new investors to enter.
 While demand for equity can get crowded on future rounds, and some new investors may grumble about ceding available stock to smaller investors, they are generally accepted.

 Below is a wording example (again via NVCA) for a how a pro-rata right is applied into a term sheet: